Historian

 Rodric Braithwaite, Armageddon and Paranoia for History Today

-Lynne Olson, Last Hope Island for Military HIstory Monthly
+Lynne Olson, Last Hope Island for Military History Monthly

 Richard Dannatt, Boots on the Ground for Military History Monthly